vz-risk/veris/README.md

 * update_labels.py - script to update an existing labels file with a diff file.
 * update_schema.py - script to update an existing schema file with a diff file.
 * VERIS_Standard_Excel.xlsx - standard excel file used to produce importable data.

+# Required packages
+The following packages are required to run the associated tools
+## Python
+ipdb
+simplejson